jd-code76/provinent-scripture-study/README.md

 - Bible passage requests are handled by bible.helloao.org
 - Bible Hub (interlinear) and STEP Bible (both when using Verse Analysis popup)
 - Bible Gateway searches
+- Reference Bible websites while the panel is opened
 - Resource links opened in external sites via the sidebar
 - Third-party library usage for Font Awesome and Marked.js